 Optimum plant spacing and distance will also be influenced by the root system and size of the plant.
 For instance, tomatoes are a large plant with an aggressive root system, so placing them at the edge of the wetting area will allow ample room for growth.
-In a 4×4 garden, 4 tomato plants 18 inches from the center of the OLLA work well (see diagram).
-The smaller plants, can be planted right up to the neck of the OLLA.
+The smaller plants can be planted right up to the neck of the OLLA.
 Some helpful diagrams for the largest ollas are below.
 A little experimentation and common sense will serve you well when deciding.
-If you have any questions, ask us!
+If you have any questions, contact us!
 We love questions!

 No. The OLLA is buried neck deep and filled with water.
 Plant OUTSIDE and AROUND the OLLA pot.